 - Here are some other starting points and ways to find out who your real biological parents are.

 1.)
-If you have their names then go straight to social media websites such as Facebook, Twitter, Snapchat etc. and search for them if you have their names.
+If you have their names then go straight to social media websites such as Facebook, Twitter, Snapchat etc. and search for them if you have their names and try people search websites too.

 2.)
 If you know the name of the adoption agency then ask them for help.